 Summer Preparatory Experience—All Students Complete

-Your program starts with three summer courses to get you up to speed on the basics of storytelling and journalistic standards.
+Your program starts with two summer courses to get you up to speed on the basics of storytelling and journalistic standards.

 |J508||Reporting and Information Strategies||4|